aptuitiv/rets-client/README.md

 For the examples below we will use `1234567890` for the resource id and `3` for the object id.
 In this case it'll be the image id for the third image.

 **In each case the resource id should be a string.
-If it's a number then axios may convert it to an exponent.**
+If it's a number and it's large like most resource ids are, then it may get interpreted by Javascript as an exponent.**

 - string: In this case only the single object that matches the identifier will be returned.
 It should be in this format: `RESOURCE_ID:OBJECT_ID`.
 For example `1234567890:3`.
 - "*": This is a special string value that tells the RETS server to return all of the object type for the resource.
 It should be in this format: `RESOURCE_ID:*`.
 For example `'1234567890:*'`.